Skydive Empuriabrava: History

 The period from 1985 to 1994 saw the first milestones on a European scale.
 Jumps at Empuriabrava aerodrome rose from 12,000 to 35,000 a year.
-By 1985 it was now one of the few aviation centres open continuously throughout the year.
+By 1985 it was one of the few aviation centres open continuously throughout the year.
 The Christmas Boogie, an international event for skydivers who meet to take part in unusual competitions and group jumps, attracted 1,000 registered participants in 1987 and had to be moved to Girona Airport so that aircraft such as the DC-3 and the Caribou could be used.
 Freefall and precision landing jumps were performed and in 1992, with the arrival of the Olympic flame for the Barcelona Olympic Games, a demonstration free fall jump featured a representation of the five Olympic rings.

 The aerodrome changed hands again: in 1994, Peter Jones, Ivan Coufal and Jaime Comas Espigulé bought Centro de Paracaidismo Costa Brava and jumps at the aerodrome rose to 134,000 per year, making it the aerodrome with the highest number of jumps in the world.
 The meetings and exhibitions that had been staged for years became increasingly consolidated benchmarks on the world skydiving calendar.
 The mild winter temperatures of the Empordà region turned the Boogie Christmas meeting into Europe's largest event and required a much larger fleet of aircraft to cater for the 12,000 jumps.
 The Speed Star competition, which involves ten skydivers from the same team forming a star formation as fast as possible in the air, became a characteristic feature of the event.
 This was also a period of records, and the site became home to the Spanish Formation Skydiving team and the French Freefly World Champion team.
 It also offered the highly spectacular discipline of wingsuit flying.
 In order to rationalise the business situation after all the aerodrome's changes of ownership over the years, in 2005, Skydive Empuriabrava acquired Fórmula y Propiedades SL, which it owned until 2012 when the company was bought by a sovereign wealth fund from Dubai through the company Skydive Dutch BV.
 From that time onwards, investments were made in the facilities with a view to making it a key centre for skydiving lovers.
 It has now been the centre with the highest number of jumps in Europe since 1998.